-Trekking through your tropical first day you’ll probably be asking yourself what the heck you brought all these warm clothes for.
+Trekking through the balmy temperatures in those early first days you’ll probably be asking yourself what the heck you brought all these warm clothes for.
 You’ll realise why when you get to 3,000m.

 The Annapurna trek covers everything from tropical to alpine climatic zones.
 Some days you’ll be hiking in shorts and t-shirt consuming your fourth litre of water on yet another water break.
-Other days you’ll be wearing all of your clothes as the brutally cold -15c wind freezes your water.
+Other days you’ll be wearing all of your clothes as the brutally cold -15c wind freezes your water solid in its flask.

 The range of climatic zones you pass through is awesome, and sure makes for some epic views.
 Just be prepared everyday and ask your guide what temperatures to expect and which essentials to throw in your daypack and you’ll be ready to face it all.

-As your mind wanders while trudging through the snow on your way to Thorong La pass, you’ll dream of your favourite meal; a chicken parma, killer veggie curry, or Fro-Yo with all the toppings you like.
+As your mind wanders while trudging through the snow on your way to Thorong La pass, you’ll probably be dreaming of your favourite meal; a chicken parma, killer veggie curry, or Fro-Yo with all the toppings you like.

-You don’t need to fear for your taste buds; the food in the Annapurna region is actually really freaking good, and pretty varied.
-Expect a lot of carbs and seasonal veggies, soups, momos and the most famous mountain meal of all, Dal Bhat.
+You don’t need to fear for your taste buds; the food in the Annapurna region isreally freaking good, and pretty varied.
+Expect a lot of carbs - our group was even treated to a Yak Burger over 3,000m altitude in Manang! - and seasonal veggies, soups, momos and the most famous mountain meal of all, Dal Bhat.

-Dal Bhat is a traditional Nepali meal consisting of rice, a lentil based soup and other condiments, and it’s generally all you can eat so you’ll never go hungry.
+Dal Bhat is a traditional Nepalese meal consisting of rice, a lentil-based soup and other condiments, and it’s generally all you can eat so you’ll never go hungry.
 As they say on the mountain: ‘Dal Bhat Power!’

 You'll be surprised by the amount of bakeries, stocking everything from strudel to doughnuts.
 We recommend stopping at each of these as they're amazing!